Recreation and Leisure

 This newsletter has eleven stories that show how systems change has come about through advocacy by people with disabilities and their allies.
 It is available both online and as a print publication.

-|Inclusive Games: Movement Fun for Everyone |
+|Inclusive Games: Movement Fun for Everyone|

-Over 50 games and activities that encourage active participation by young people with differing abilities.
+This book describes over 50 games and activities that encourage active participation by young people with differing abilities.

 |Inclusive Recreation: Programs and services for diverse populations|